ltrgoddard/thesis/temp.markdown

 specifically English oppressiveness of enforced family gatherings—‘*that’s* his | aunt with the brown teapot jammed | into edible, macerated crumpet’ (28–30)—is shown in its proper relation to real violence: ‘Together we love him limb from | limb’ (50–51).
-As Matthew Hall notes,
+According to Matthew Hall,

 > [t]he position accentuated in the poem is the representation of the
 > body politic of the familial unit, depicted as ‘a circle of teeth by